 In a negotiation, a counterparty (counterparties – plural) is the other representatives(s) of the other negotiation party(s) with whom one is negotiating a potential agreement or contract.

-A negotiation process where one party negotiates the amount (debt) and other any other applicable terms of a loan such as arrears, liability, or balance due which is owed to another party.
+A negotiation process where the debtor negotiates the amount, timing and any other terms of a loan such as arrears, liability, or balance owed to the creditor(s).

 A distributive negotiation type or process that normally entails a single issue to be negotiated.
 The single issue often involves price and frequently relates to the bargaining process.
 Also referred to as ‘Win – Lose’, or ‘Fixed – Pie’ negotiation because one party generally gains at the expense of another party.
 'Win - Win' negotiation is conversely often referred to as Integrative Negotiation.